-The ALA will have six advisory committees.
-These are:
+The ALA has six advisory committees.
+They are:

-Each committee will include experts, partners, and key stakeholders, including current practitioners.
+Each committee includes experts, partners, and key stakeholders, including current practitioners.
 If you are interested in serving on an advisory board, please email us at firstname.lastname@example.org or submit this form.

 No, there is no requirement that in-state experts be part of other state programs.
 A variety of in-state experts will be needed for various roles.
 All applicants for consulting contracts and those interested in serving as mentors, presenters, or learning facilitators will be vetted for knowledge and expertise in their field.

 The Master Principal Program was created by law to provide “training programs and opportunities to expand the knowledge base and leadership skills of public school principals.”
 It consists of three phases: